Julio Rodríguez: Minor leagues

-Seattle Mariners

 2022 season: Rookie of the Year

 The Mariners named Rodríguez their Opening Day center fielder on April 4, 2022.
+He was the second-youngest major leaguer to start the season.
 He debuted in the majors on April 8 against the Minnesota Twins.
 After starting the season 1-for-21 with 12 strikeouts, Rodríguez took off.
-On May 1, Rodríguez hit his first career home run, a three-run shot off Miami Marlins ace Sandy Alcántara.
-He was named American League (AL) Rookie of the Month consecutively for May and June.
+On May 1, he hit his first career home run, a three-run shot off Miami Marlins ace Sandy Alcántara.
+Rodríguez was named American League (AL) Rookie of the Month consecutively for May and June.
 In 29 games in June, he scored 22 runs and hit .280/.361/.542 with seven home runs, 16 RBI, and five stolen bases.

-Rodríguez kept up his great performance in July, during a stretch in which the Mariners won 14 consecutive games and jumped into playoff discussions.
+Rodríguez was selected for the MLB All-Star Game, the sixth Mariner rookie to play in an All-Star Game.
+He also participated in the Home Run Derby, where he hit 81 home runs across three rounds, besting Corey Seager and Pete Alonso before losing in the final round to Juan Soto.
+He kept up his great performance in July, during a stretch in which the Mariners won 14 consecutive games and jumped into playoff contention.
 On July 15, he hit his first career grand slam to put a game against the Texas Rangers out of reach.
-In July, he played 19 games, scored 12 runs, and hit .267/.337/.547 with five home runs, 18 RBI, and two steals.
+In July, he hit .267/.337/.547 with five home runs, 18 RBI, and two steals.
 He did not win Rookie of the Month in July, which went to Jose Miranda.

-Rodríguez was selected for the 2022 MLB All-Star Game, the sixth Mariner rookie to play in an All-Star Game.
-Rodríguez also participated in the Home Run Derby, where he hit 81 home runs across three rounds, besting Corey Seager and Pete Alonso before losing in the final round to Juan Soto.
-On August 23, Rodríguez hit his 20th home run, making him the sixth player in Seattle Mariners history to join the 20–20 club and the fourth player in MLB history to have 20 homers and 20 steals in their first MLB season.
+On August 23, Rodríguez hit his 20th home run, making him the sixth player in Mariners history to join the 20–20 club and the fourth player in MLB history to have 20 homers and 20 steals in their first MLB season.
+On September 11, he hit a game-tying home run off Kenley Jansen of the Atlanta Braves with a 117.2 mph exit velocity, the ninth hardest hit homer of the season.
 On September 14, he became the first player to join the 25–25 club in his debut season.
 September was Rodríguez's best month, as he hit .394 with 7 home runs in 19 games.

-In 2022, Rodríguez batted .284/.345/.509 with 84 runs, 28 home runs, 75 RBI, 25 steals, and 140 strikeouts in 560 plate appearances, while leading AL outfielders in both range factor per game and errors (6).
-He tied for ninth in MLB in steals.
-At 21 years of age, he was the youngest qualified batter in the majors.
+In 2022, Rodríguez batted .284/.345/.509 with 84 runs, 28 home runs, 75 RBI, 25 steals, and 140 strikeouts in 560 plate appearances.
+In his first professional season playing primarily in center fielder, he led AL outfielders in both range factor per game and errors (6).
+He tied for ninth in MLB in steals and was the 16th fastest baserunner.
+At 21 years old, he was the youngest qualified batter in the majors.
 Rodríguez won the Silver Slugger Award and the AL Rookie of the Year Award.
-He was one of the 20 fastest runners and one of the 10 hardest hitters in baseball.
+He was named to the All-MLB Second Team.